 Eucalyptus tea can also help to reduce the intensity of respiratory infection symptoms.
 Learn about other immune system boosters that you can consume when treating an infection.

-5. Combating infections
+5. Treating infections

 The volatile oils in eucalyptus tea contain antimicrobial action against bacterial like Escherichia coli, Staphylococcus aureus and Streptococcus agalactiae.
 Thee are responsible for causing illnesses like gastroenteritis and UTIs.
 To use eucalyptus tea to treat these condition, you should consult a registered dietitian or medicinal plant specialist.

-6. Managing foul breath
+6. Managing bad breath

 Eucalyptus tea contains antibacterial and antiseptic action, due to the eucalyptol and macrocarpal C in its composition.
 These substances help to eliminate bacteria in the mouth that may be contributing to foul breath or gingivitis.
 It is a great option that can be used as a mouth gargle.